jgilfelt/SQLook/README.md

 BYO client
 ----------

 SQLook requires a 3rd party SQLite database client.
-You will be prompted to configure its executable path the first time you run SQLook.
+You will be prompted to configure its executable path the first time you run this program.
 Here are a few that are available:

 ### Mac OSX

 - Base http://menial.co.uk/base/ (commercial)
-- SQLite Database Browser http://sourceforge.net/projects/sqlitebrowser/ (free)
+- SQLite Database Browser http://sqlitebrowser.sourceforge.net/ (free)

 Install
 -------